-We have sponsored research agreements with Penn for the laboratories of Drs.
-Aimee Payne and Michael Milone, who are also our scientific co-founders and members of our scientific advisory board.
+We have two sponsored research agreements, or SRAs, with Penn for the laboratories of Drs.
+Payne and Milone, who are also our scientific co-founders and members of our scientific advisory board.
 Under these agreements, we are committed to funding a defined research plan for three years through April 2021.
 The total estimated three-year cost of the two agreements is \$8.5 million, which satisfies the \$2.0 million annual obligation under the License Agreement.